-PTO Accrual Rates for Part-time Employees:
+PTO Accrual Rates for Part-time (non-Seasonal) Employees:

-From the date of hire through fourth year: PTO will accrue at the rate of 0.0308 hours of PTO for each paid hour up to a maximum of one times their approved weekly hours not to exceed 40 hours.
+From the date of hire through fourth year: PTO will accrue at the rate of 0.0333 hours of PTO for each paid hour not to exceed 52.5 hours.

-From the first day of the fifth year through the ninth year: PTO will accrue at the rate of 0.0461 hours of PTO for each paid hour up to a maximum of one and a half times their approved weekly hours not to exceed 60 hours.
+From the first day of the fifth year through the ninth year: PTO will accrue at the rate of 0.0461 hours of PTO for each paid hour not to exceed 60 hours.

-From the first day of the tenth year and every year thereafter, PTO will accrue at 0.0615 hours of PTO for each paid hour up to a maximum of two times their approved weekly hours not to exceed 80 hours.
+From the first day of the tenth year and every year thereafter, PTO will accrue at 0.0615 hours of PTO for each paid hour not to exceed 80 hours.